 Is there an orthodontist onboard?

-Depending on availability and the schedule of Dental programs onboard, we try to have a crew dentist onboard as often as possible, who cares for the dental needs of our long-term crew as well as emergency care for short-term crew.
-However, the Crew Dentist is not an orthodontist, so the overall treatment must be supervised by your own orthodontist.
+Depending on availability and the schedule of dental programs onboard, we try to have a crew dentist onboard consistently, who cares for the dental needs of our long-term crew as well as emergency care for short-term crew.
+However, the Crew Dentist is not an orthodontist, so the overall treatment must be supervised by your own orthodontist from home.

 Medical Positions FAQs